My Chow-Yun Fat Moment (once again in Newark lol)

 (Oh yeah it sounds a lot like the Matrix.)

 I remember having the perspective the success was about materialism.
 I only saw the outside but

 now the more I look, I see success on a different vibration.
-A frequency of energy and therefore more spiritual than
+There is inner and outer success.

 Regardless of your struggles, mistakes or past defeats or setbacks while on your quest to your personal greatness.